Providing protection and refuge

 Time: 4:47 minutes

-History & Philosophy – For the People of Afghanistan, Pakistan and Kurdistan
+Geschichte & Philosophy – Für die Menschen in Afghanistan, Pakistan und Kurdistan

 In the early 80s...

-At the beginning of the 1980s, a humanitarian catastrophe was looming in the Middle East: After years of civil war and the invasion of Soviet troops in Afghanistan, over three million people fled to Pakistan.
+In the early 1980s, a humanitarian catastrophe was looming in the Middle East: After years of civil war and the invasion of Afghanistan by Soviet troops, more than three million people fled to Pakistan.
 They vegetated there in huge refugee camps.
-These pictures went around the world and touched a small group of committed Christians in Germany and other countries in such a way that they decided to found a relief organization for the refugees: Shelter Now.
+These images went around the world and moved a small group of committed Christians in Germany and other countries to such an extent that they decided to found an aid organisation for the refugees: Shelter Now.
 The founder was Douglas Layton.
-From 1984 Georg Taubmann was the deputy director and from 1990 the head of the entire work.
+From 1984 Georg Taubmann was the deputy director and from 1990 the director of the whole work.

-The name “Shelter” also testifies to the philosophy of the international relief organization: Christian charity also means giving the poorest of the poor food and drinkand a roof over their heads.
-Shelter Now can now look back on 37 years of humanitarian work: from emergency relief for war refugees and disaster victims to reconstruction, for example in Afghanistan, and long-term development projects.
+The name “Shelter” – or “refuge” – also testifies to the philosophy of the international aid organisation: Christian charity also means giving the poorest of the poor food and drink and a roof over their heads.
+In the meantime, Shelter Now can look back on 37 years of humanitarian work: from emergency aid for war refugees and disaster victims to reconstruction, e.g. in Afghanistan, to long-term development projects.

-Development work in Islamic countries is a special challenge for a Christian organization.
-Due to our many years of experience Shelter Now is very familiar with the local culture.
-Therefore we can realize projects with the necessary sensitivity.
-Shelter Now sees itself as a Christian humanitarian relief organization.
+Development work in Islamic countries is a special challenge for a Christian organisation.
+Due to our many years of experience, Shelter Now is very familiar with the country’s culture.
+This is why we can implement projects with the necessary sensitivity.
+Shelter Now sees itself as a Christian humanitarian aid organisation.
 The employees treat the people in Afghanistan, Pakistan and Kurdistan with respect and work together with them at eye level for a future worth living.

 The work on site - Humanitarian work according to the need